 The History of Medical Marijuana Protections

 Since the beginning of state medical marijuana programs, there has been a severe disconnect between state and federal laws.
-The confusion among patients, owners, state jurisdiction, and federal authority has caused a lack of efficiency within our governing bodies.
+The confusion among medical consumers, owners, state jurisdiction, and federal authority has caused a lack of efficiency within our governing bodies.
 While many representatives understand the importance of closing the gap between state and federal marijuana laws, others are still facing a learning curve.
 That's why it's an ongoing battle to keep medical marijuana protections in place.

 Timeline of Medical Marijuana in the United States: